danfuzz/samizdat/samizdat-0/README.md

   enough of the model to be able to do function definition and calling.
   Also provides related utilities, such as assertions.
 Depends on `util`.

 * `dat` &mdash; "Low-layer" data model.
-This implements the various Samizdat low-layer data types, providing constructors, accessors, and a handful of assertions.
+This implements the Samizdat low-layer data types not covered by `pb`, providing constructors, accessors, and a handful of assertions.
 Depends on `util` and `pb`.

 * `const` &mdash; Commonly-used in-model constants and related utilities.